ICamioneta/AllesEkar/Allesfezs Ekarschubi.md

 - Accurate.
 These weapons are accurate to no fault if the user can wield them proficiently.
 Accurate weapons give a specified modifier to the hit rolls of attacks made with them if the user is proficient with weapons of this skill class.
 Cost: 5\*told
 - Aim.
 These weapons benefit from taking the time to aim with them.
 If the user used the idle movement action this turn, any attacks made with this weapon gain a +2 modifier to hit.
 During reactive shoots, this weapon always gets a +2 modifier to hit.
 Cost: 6
 - Explosive.
 These weapons explode.
 Any unit within the specified number of inches to the target are hit by this weapon, but the damage is halved for these secondary hits.
 Cost: 8+2\*told
+- Overwatch.
+These weapons are effective when used in response to enemy movements.
+If the attack was a reaction, it gets a +4 modifier to hit.
+Cost: 10

 Prehistoric